npbee/npbee/README.md

 I do a lot of coding in **React** and **TypeScipt**, but ultimately love delivering good user experiences with whatever tools I can.

-I currently work at @dropbox building the [HelloWorks](https://www.hellosign.com/products/helloworks) application.
+I currently work at Dropbox building the [HelloWorks](https://www.hellosign.com/products/helloworks) application.